-If you are considering boarding your dog, ask your friends and your veterinarian for recommendations.
+If you are considering boarding your dog at a kennel, ask your friends and your veterinarian for recommendations.
 Then, call several boarding kennels to learn more.
-Here are some questions dog owners commonly have about boarding.
+There are some basic questions dog owners commonly have about boarding.
 Be sure to ask the facility these questions before you make a boarding reservation for your dog.

 Where Will My Dog Stay?

 It is important to know what your dog’s temporary living space will be like.
-Ask for a tour of the facility to ensure that the environment is neat, organized and odor-free.
+Ask for a tour of the facility to ensure that the environment is neat, organized, and odor-free.
 Consider the cages or runs.
 While it might be fine for a crate-trained dog, boarding in a cage can cause anxiety for a dog not accustomed to it.
 Plus, older dogs with arthritis need more room to move around.
 If you don’t like the idea of your dog staying in a small cage the whole time, look for a boarding facility that offers upscale boarding.
 These "pet hotels" often have small rooms with dog beds and toys, giving it the feel of a home environment.
 This might be the best option for boarding a dog that was not crate trained.

 How Often Will My Dog Be Walked?